mvs6909/codepath-curriculum-work/dokploy/issue1.md

 - Saved passwords are hidden by default in the display view
 - Toggle functionality works correctly to show/hide passwords
 - UI remains clean and consistent with the rest of the application

+### Submission
+Download https://cap.so/ to record your screen (use Studio mode).
+Export as an mp4, and drag and drop into an issue comment below.

+Guide to submitting pull requests: https://hackmd.io/@timothy1ee/Hky8kV3hlx